Article 1: REMEDIATION AND CLOSURE HEADING: PL 1987, C. 517, §25 (NEW)

 2001, c.
 315, §1 (AMD)

-of this subsection.
-Municipalities shall cooperate with the efforts of the department by providing reasonably available and
+Municipalities shall cooperate with the efforts of the department by providing reasonably

-The commissioner shall ensure that each evaluation achieves the following objectives:
+are met.
+The commissioner shall ensure that each evaluation achieves the following

 C. When potential hazards are identified, to provide: